lennyitb/calculator/README.md

     - [ ] `dupn`
     - [ ] `yank`
     - [ ] and guys just um let me know in the comments down below if you think of any more. don't forget to like and subscribe.
+- [x] recognize and parse 'stuck' delimiters like `(1 2`
 - [ ] symbols
+- [ ] directories that can be navigated, and which defined symbols can be stored to
 - [ ] patch allll the memory leaks
   - I believe we're making excellent progress in regards to this issue.
 - [x] mix numerics with expressions //weird thing for past Lenny to write- it pretty much works out of the box right now and there's pretty much no way to test it without having symbols